-Orangutan populations in Borneo are plummeting thanks to the illegal pet trade and deforestation – and this tragic trend is also extending to many other animals found on this tropical island.
-Each year, more and more animals are rescued and brought to this wildlife centre to recover and live a life as close to the wild as possible.
-You can volunteer to help care for rescued orangutans, as well as other endangered species such as sun bears, leopards, gibbons and more.
+Orangutan populations in Borneo are plummeting due to the illegal pet trade and deforestation – and this tragic trend is also extending to many other animals found on this tropical island.
+Each year, more and more animals are rescued and brought to this wildlife centre to recover and live a life as close to the wild as possible with the help of volunteers.

 The future of the cherished orangutan is very much under threat.
 Its habitat is being destroyed to the point where, by 2030, there are anticipated to just be small pockets of wilderness remaining.
 Coupled with that, orangutans are being taken from the wild at a young age and kept in cruel captivity as pets.
 In 1997, this orangutan rescue centre was founded to care for these displaced and abused orangutans – and since then it has grown to care for other animals including sun bears, leopards, gibbons, macaques, turtles and more.

-Volunteers help with a variety of tasks at the project site.
+Volunteers help with a variety of orangutan volunteer tasks at the project site in Borneo.
 Examples can include, but are not limited to:

 - Animal husbandry: The all important animal care!
 This task is essential and is done each day.
 Volunteers help with cleaning enclosures, preparing food for the animals and hiding that food around their enclosures.
 The rewards are amazing – watching the animals foraging for the food and behaving as they would do in the wild.